Rakesh-rules/.dotfiles/README.md

 # .dotfiles

-This repository has the setup and dotfiles necessary for my wsl dev setup.
+This repository has the setup and dotfiles necessary for my wsl PDE (Personal Development Environment).

 ## WSL